Tjandra-Putra/RPA-Projects/README.md

-# RPA-Projects
+# Data Scraping
-Projects are completed and developed using Ui Path Studio

-1) Staff-Analytics-Processor
-- A simple system that has customizable filters for excel.
-Users can filters data by columns and save it into a new excel file.
-- For this case, the system is made to filter staff by "Sales" made and "Product Category".
+Usage
+- This program extracts product details from a website and save it to a .CSV file.
+If file is not present, it will automatically create a new file and store the data.

+- For this example, this program extracts the product name, URL, price and amount sold from "Shoppee.com"